Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

-sudo mksandwich; when you get your boss a coffee, it's really just an opportunity to spike it (iff your spit is diseased) immortality; organ donor, and my will goes to themyself (now "those" pronouns mkcentz), but they must follow suit⒮ dimensional scales ∘ duality; atoms, souls,..
+sudo mksandwich; when you get your boss a coffee, it's really just an opportunity to spike it (iff your spit is diseased) immortality; organ donor, and my will goes to themyself (now "those" pronouns mkcentz), but they must follow suit⒮ dimensional scales ∘ duality; atoms, souls,.. how do i become an organ donor, and make my will to them, but they have to do the same; otherwise, iff i can't have immortality, then i'd rather be (100%) cremated technically i'm just giving my will to myself iff i live to 2073.07.04; i'll buy a wooden boat, and set myself on fire down the ganga in the middle of the widest part do organ donors leave messages for their future selves? they have to be vegan, or i pass that karma parcel onto them, on my way out they also have to practice hinduism iff they pay taxes on non-vegan, i get a new host, and they goto prison, and pay my new host

 maintain a list of malfunctional resources in 𝄞triplicate #cfg